Encyclobinafix/Comprehensive-Deforestation-Analysis-Unveiling-Environmental-Trends-and-Insights-through-SQL/README.md

 ![](Ques_4.png)

-### Question 5:Show countries from each region(continent) having the highest total forest areas.
+### Question 5: Show countries from each region(continent) having the highest total forest areas.
 * I used the ROUND, SUM, AS, JOIN, ON, DESC, GROUP BY, ORDER BY, DENSE_RANK, OVER, PARTITION BY, CTE - WITH operators to answer this question.
 * The income groups and total forest areas are in two different tables - "Regions" and "Forest_area" tables
 * To answer this question, I joined the two tables together using a common key "country_name" column which is in both tables